Strawberry Shortcake Cheesecake

 Do you have a summer bucket list?

-Mine is pretty much the same every year – pick strawberries in June, don’t miss sour cherry season in July (I swear I miss it all the time), eat fresh corn and pick peaches in August.
+Mine is pretty much the same every year – pick strawberries in June, don’t miss sour cherry season (although this year the frost destroyed the trees so no cherry picking this year), eat fresh corn, buy heirloom tomatoes from the farmer’s market to make panzanella salad, and pick peaches in August.

 And since my summer bucket list pretty much revolves around food, there’s always a long to-make list to use up my fresh bounty.